 The figure below shows the formula in action.
 I have copied the formula to the entire column to illustrate the results.

 In English, what I have asked Excel to do is to go to fourth character in cell A2 and then starting with that character replace the next five characters with a “.”.

-Finally, to update column A so that it looks like column E, I select the data in column E and use Copy and then using Paste Special I paste the Values into column A.
+Finally, to update column A so that it looks like column E, I select the data in column E and use Copy.
+I then use Paste Special and paste the Values into column A.

-Using the REPLACE Function With the IF Function in Formulas in Excel 2007 and Excel 2010
+Using the REPLACE Function With the IF Function in Formulas in Excel 2007 and 2010

 In the above figure, I have colour coded the formula.
 The IF function is in blue, the LEFT function is in red and the REPLACE function is in green.

 - The REPLACE functions syntax is the same as the above example.

 - The LEFT functions part simply says look at the 3 leftmost characters in cell A2.

 - The IF statement says that IF the three leftmost characters in A2 are “Wed”, then replace the six characters starting from character four with a “.” and if A2 doesn’t contain “Wed” then put in a space.